Terry and Gerry: History

 Gerry Colvin had studied American Studies at university and worked for an American bank before turning to music.
 Americana and comment on American politics and culture were to feature strongly in some of the band's songs ("Kennedy Says", "Reservation", "A Thousand Towns", "Pizza Pie and Junk").
 Terry Lilley had previously been a member of punk band Dennis & the Din Makers and later of Vision Collision.

-Terry and Gerry took their style from nineteen fifties pop artists – they wore black evening suits and ribbon ties in the style of the Everly Brothers while sounding more akin to Britain's Lonnie Donegan.
+Terry and Gerry took their style from 1950's pop artists – they wore black evening suits and ribbon ties in the style of the Everly Brothers while sounding more akin to Britain's Lonnie Donegan.
 The songs written by Colvin/Lilley were remarkable for their brevity with the three songs on the first side of their debut EP Butter's on the Bread totalling just four minutes and five seconds.
 Butter's on the Bread referred to the miners' strike of 1984.

 Butter's on the Bread appeared on Robert Lloyd's Vindaloo records but subsequent records were released on the in Tape record label run by Marc Riley (ex The Fall).

 BBC disc jockey and Donegan fan John Peel promoted the band when apparently by chance he picked out their demonstration tape because his wife's best friends were also known as Terry and Gerry.
 He thought the coincidence was too great to ignore.
 The band recorded three sessions for the John Peel programme.

 Their second and most successful release "Clothes Shop" was reviewed by Morrissey on BBC Radio who declared "I like it – don't know why".
 It reached number 5 in the UK Indie Chart.